A Collection of Resources Related To Starting An Expediting Business

 If you don’t get the resources you need when you open your doors, you will run into problems and reduce efficiency.
 On the other hand, if you purchase everything you want, then your high startup cost can affect your success.

-I would recommend you start with what is absolutely needed to get up and running and when you start to generate revenue you can get what you need to run more effectively.
+I would recommend you start with what is absolutely needed to get up and running and when you start to generate revenue you can upgrade.
 Plus, with some experience, you’ll have a better idea as to what is needed.

 Once you’re open and operational, you still need to focus on cost.
 Reducing and keeping the cost down and under control is an important management skill.